 - Close at your Pace: Close in as little as 10 days, or take your time and move up to 60 days after accepting our offer.

-- Zero Fees, No Closing Costs: You pay zero fees and no closing costs when you sell your house to Sundae.
-The home visit and offer are free and come with no obligation.
+- Zero Fees, No Closing Costs: You pay zero fees and no closing costs when you sell your house with Sundae.
+The home visit is free and comes with no obligation.
 We don’t do a full home inspection until after the purchase and sale agreement has been ratified by both parties.

 - No Obligation: The home visit and offer are free and come with no obligation.
 You have no obligation to accept any of the offers you receive

-- $10,000 cash advance before closing: We work on your timeline to complete the closing process and provide support with a $10,000 cash advance before closing.
+- $10,000 cash advance before closing: We work on your timeline to complete the closing process and provide support with up to a $10,000 cash advance before closing for eligible sellers.

 To learn more about selling to an off-market buyer, contact Sundae today.